ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2023-12-07】[keshavgbpecdelhi / Web-Development](https://github.com/keshavgbpecdelhi/Web-Development) - Here you will find different web development mini projects which are made up of HTML, CSS & little bit of JavaScript.
+Do you have any such small project which is not already in the List!? 😄
+* 【2023-12-07】[cesiumlab / XbsjEarthUI](https://github.com/cesiumlab/XbsjEarthUI) - XbsjEarthUI是基于Cesium和EarthSDK的三维GIS/BIM的UI模板，可以基于此定制自己的三维App
 * 【2023-12-06】[100xdevs-cohort-2 / assignments](https://github.com/100xdevs-cohort-2/assignments) -
 * 【2023-12-06】[typicode / lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
 Use native JavaScript API to query.
 Written in TypeScript. (supports Node, Electron and the browser)
 * 【2023-12-06】[SudhanPlayz / Discord-MusicBot](https://github.com/SudhanPlayz/Discord-MusicBot) - An advanced discord music bot, supports Spotify, Soundcloud, YouTube with Shuffling, Volume Control and Web Dashboard with Slash Commands support!